-The proposed FLUM and Zoning changes would maintain concurrency levels of solid waste infrastructure capacity.
-The proposed FLUM and Zoning amendments are, therefore, consistent with these provisions of the Comprehensive Plan and Chapters 16 and 380 F.S.
+The proposed FLUM change would maintain concurrency levels of solid waste infrastructure capacity.
+The proposed FLUM amendment is, therefore, consistent with these provisions of the Comprehensive Plan and Chapters 16 and 380 F.S.

 • Transportation

 The requested FLUM change is not expected to have an adverse impact on roadway capacity.